Sexual Assault Forensic Exam

 - You will be seen by a Sexual Assault Nurse Examiner (SANE) who has been specially trained to provide care for persons who have been sexually assaulted.
 Remember to ask questions if you do not understand and that you can REFUSE any part of the exam if you so choose.

-- You will be asked general questions about your health, past health problems, and medications that you take.
+- You will be asked general questions about your health, past and present health problems, and medications that you take.
 For women, you will also be asked about possibility of pregnancy before the assault and your last menstrual period.

 - You will be asked to change into a gown.

-- You will have some blood drawn to test for HIV and syphilis
+- You will have some blood drawn to test for HIV and syphilis.

 - The SANE will then perform a physical exam to collect possible evidence.
 This involves using cotton swabs to collect possible evidence from different parts of your body and inside your mouth, scraping under your fingernails, taking samples of hair, and collecting any debris on your skin.